-How To Get The Apple Watch Classic Buckle Look For Less!
+How to get the Apple Watch Classic Buckle Look for less!

 The MARGE PLUS Apple Watch Genuine Leather strap comes with an 18-month warranty, is easy to adjust depending on your wrist size, and is designed from a soft, genuine leather.
 What's not to love?

-This Classic Buckle knockoff is around $17, but looks and feels like a more expensive Apple Watch accessory.
+This Classic Buckle knockoff starts around $8, but looks and feels like a more expensive Apple Watch accessory.
 Its thick stitching and polished stainless steel buckle make it quite eye-catching, while the bands secure to the Apple Watch so tightly that you won't have to worry about it sliding off your wrist.

 Unfortunately for you, if you're not a fan of baby pink or light brown, you probably won't love the color selection for these Classic Buckle bands.
 But for the price, they're definitely worth checking out!